speechbrain/speechbrain/recipes/LibriSpeech/ASR/CTC/README.md

 | 22-09-22 | train_sb_wav2vec.yaml | 960h | 4.2 | Not Avail. | Not Avail. | 2xTesla V100 32GB |
 | 06-12-23 | train_hf_whisper.yaml (small) | 960h | 4.89 | Not Avail. | Not Avail. | 4xRTX 2080 Ti |

-# Downsampling inputs for faster inferences using SSL Models
+# Downsampling inputs for faster fine-tuning and inferences using SSL Models

 This repository contains the code allowing to reproduce part of the results obtained in the paper : "Fine-tuning Strategies for Faster Inference using Speech Self-Supervised Models:  A Comparative Study".
 The reported experiments are the ones leading to largest inference time reductions while keeping lower error rates, using a downsampling of the input sequences.
 You can download LibriSpeech at http://www.openslr.org/12.